dbenesh82/decoupled_life_stages/decoupling.md

 # throws errors, as log transform of negative values not possible
 ```

 We combine info from all these correlations into a dataframe.
-In some cases, sample sizes are obviously too low to be informative.

 ``` r
 decoupled <- bind_rows(data.frame(dt_out1[1:7]),